 I want to show you my love for it by presenting its beautyWords are not enough when your soul is screaming with longing for something that cannot be reduced to academic descriptionsIn all honesty, pictures are not enough either – because if you live it,

 you live it with all of your being; your Heathen Heart, body and soul.

 I can only hope that some of my passion shines through

-(With Ekota, my best friend’s glorious somali cat.
-Tathariel brought him to the Viking Market because you need those Frøya vibes to stroll like a true viking!
+(With Ekota, a glorious somali cat that granted Frøya vibes to stroll like a true viking!
 (In case you have been living under a rock – the norse goddess Frøya was known for being a crazy cat lady – kinda like us – xD) Fun fact: Ekota is the grandfather of my blue somali Sága.
 I can tell that Ekota’s wonderful personality has rubbed off on her – he is one of the coolest cats ever.)

 Finally done with my exams and the annoying, creativity-vibe-destroying stress levels are going down (phew!)
 This post is a little throwback to start the quest of sharing forgotten viking photography with you guys.
 There shall be loads of them the coming days! – Sól Geirsdóttir, The Viking Queen

 I stopped by Askøy Viking Market as a part of my trip to Bergen a few weekends ago.
 It was a spontaneous appearance that resulted in a few more treasures that I had to stuff into my suitcase.
 The market itself is quite small, but very cozy and laid back.
 Viking Queen approved for sure;)